Why Shares of Silvergate Capital Are Rising Today

 What happened

-Shares of the crypto bank Silvergate Capital (NYSE: SI) were nearly 10% higher as of 9:55 a.m.
-EST today after the company reported earnings results that beat consensus estimates for the first quarter of 2022.
+Shares of the cryptocurrency bank Silvergate Capital (NYSE: SI) traded nearly 2% higher as of 11 a.m.
+ET after the stock's price target got updated by Wall Street.
+The stock is up about 17% this week.

 So what

+Analysts at Canaccord Genuity Group maintained their buy rating and upped their price target from $164 per share to $200 per share, which implies a roughly 45% upside from current levels.

-Silvergate reported nearly $25 million of net income, or roughly $0.79 in earnings per share (EPS), on total revenue of about $60 million.
-Analysts on average had projected $0.44 EPS and total revenue of about $55.3 million, so it was a strong beat.
+The analyst upgrade comes after Silvergate Capital earlier this week reported strong earnings results for the first quarter of 2022.
+The bank reported roughly $25 million of profits in the quarter, or roughly $0.79 in earnings per share (EPS), on total revenue of about $60 million.
+Both EPS and revenue beat estimates for the quarter.

-Silvergate's main offering is its Silvergate Exchange Network (SEN), which is a real-time payments system that allows multiple parties on the network to send and clear transactions instantly.
-It's appealing to institutional crypto traders and crypto exchanges because cryptocurrencies trade around the clock.

-Due to weak crypto spot-trading volume in the quarter, volume across SEN came in lower than normal at $142 billion, down 15% year over year and 35% from the previous quarter.
-But despite the broader industry headwind, SEN added 122 digital customers, showing that demand for the platform is still strong.
-The bank also nicely grew SEN Leverage -- its Bitcoin-collateralized line of credit -- surpassing $1 billion of total volume in the first quarter of 2022, which is up 87% from the previous quarter.
+Silvergate runs a real-time payments system called the Silvergate Exchange Network (SEN), which better facilitates crypto trading between institutional investors and large crypto exchanges.
+In Q1, Silvergate added 122 new digital asset customers to the SEN.

+Silvergate also saw nice growth in its SEN Leverage niche lending product, which is a line of credit in U.S. dollars collateralized by Bitcoin.
+SEN Leverage outstanding volume grew from $571 million at the end of 2021 to close to $1.1 billion at the end of the first quarter of this year.

 Now what